 an expectant couple showing affection to a baby belly

-1. Set a Quit Date or a Reduction “Start Date”
+1. Set a Quit Date

-Once you have your date set, mark it on your calendar and tell your loved ones.
+Whether you are looking to quit or reduce, setting a date can motivate you to take action.
+Mark it on your calendar and tell your support network.
 This can help keep you committed to your goals.

 2. Determine your quit or reduction method(s)